Pope Clement XIV

 Pope Clement XIV (Clemens XIV; Clemente XIV; 31 October 1705 – 22 September 1774), born Giovanni Vincenzo Antonio Ganganelli, was head of the Catholic Church and ruler of the Papal States from 19 May 1769 to his death in September 1774.
-At the time of his election, he was the only Franciscan friar in the College of Cardinals, having been a member of OFM Conventual.
-To date, he is the last pope to take the pontifical name of "Clement" upon his election.
+At the time of his election, he was the only Franciscan friar in the College of Cardinals, having been a member of the Order of Friars Minor Conventual.
+He is the most recent pope to take the pontifical name of "Clement" upon his election.

 During his pontificate, Clement decreed the suppression of the Society of Jesus.

 Early life

-Ganganelli was born in Santarcangelo di Romagna in 1705 as the second child of Lorenzo Ganganelli and Angela Serafina Maria Mazza.
-He received the sacrament of baptism on 2 November 1705.
+Ganganelli was born in Santarcangelo di Romagna in 1705 as the second child of Lorenzo Ganganelli, born in 1647, a physician originary from Borgo Pace in the Duchy of Urbino, and Angela Serafina Maria Mazzi (or Macci), a noblewoman from Pesaro, and paternal grandson of Alessandro Ganganelli and wife Porzia Franceschi.
+He received the sacrament of baptism on 2 November 1705 at the parish church of Sant'Agata.

-He initially studied at Verucchio but later received his education from the Society of Jesus at Rimini from 1717.
+Ganganelli initially studied at Verucchio but later received his education from the Society of Jesus at Rimini from 1717.
 He also studied with the Piarists of Urbino.
 Ganganelli entered the Order of Friars Minor Conventual on 15 May 1723 in Forlì, taking the name Lorenzo Francesco.
 He did his novitiate in Urbino where his cousin Vincenzo was a friar.
 He was professed as a full member of that order on 18 May 1724.
-He was sent to the convents of Pesaro, Fano and Recanati from 1724 to 1728 where he did his theological studies.
+He was sent to the convents of Pesaro, Fano, and Recanati from 1724 to 1728 where he did his theological studies.
 He continued his studies in Rome under Antonio Lucci and obtained his doctorate in theology in 1731.

 Priesthood and cardinalate

-He was ordained around this time after he received his doctorate and he taught philosophy and theology for almost a decade in Ascoli, Bologna and Milan.
-He later returned to Rome as the regent of the college that he studied in and was later elected as the Definitor General of the order in 1741.
+Ganganelli was ordained around this time after he received his doctorate and he taught philosophy and theology for almost a decade in Ascoli, Bologna, and Milan.
+He later returned to Rome as the regent of the college that he studied at and was later elected as the Definitor General of the order in 1741.
 In the general chapters of his order in 1753 and 1756, he declined the generalship of his order and some rumored it was due to his desire of a higher office.

 Ganganelli became a friend of Pope Benedict XIV, who in 1758 appointed him to investigate the issue of the traditional blood libel regarding the Jews, which Ganganelli found to be untrue.

 Pope Clement XIII elevated Ganganelli to the cardinalate on 24 September 1759 and appointed him as the Cardinal-Priest of San Lorenzo in Panisperna.
 His elevation came at the insistence of Lorenzo Ricci, who was the Superior-General of the Society of Jesus.

-Ganganelli opted to become the Cardinal-Priest of Ss.
-XII Apostoli in 1762.
+Ganganelli opted to become the Cardinal-Priest of Santi Apostoli in 1762.
 In 1768 he was named the "ponens" of the cause of beatification of Juan de Palafox y Mendoza.